FireMario211/Zoom/ABOUT.md

 # Controls

+## Windows

 - Scroll Wheel to zoom in and out
 - Middle click to pan the camera around
 - Home to toggle the pause menu (Can be customised from the Custom Keybinds editor)

+## Mobile

+- Press the magnifying glass button in the pause menu to enter Zoooom Mode (TM)
+- When in Zoooom Mode (TM), you can pinch to zoom and when you're done, you can exit using the back button in the top left

 # Known Bugs